Dr Sara Hadleigh-Dunn

-Sara is a Senior Lecturer and Curriculum Director for the MSc Risk, Crisis and Resilience Management and MSc Risk and Safety Leadership (DA) programmes.
-She is also a Senior Fellow of the Higher Education Academy, a Fellow of the Security Institute and a Fellow of the Institute of Strategic Risk Management.
+Sara is an Associate Professor of Risk Management and Resilience and Curriculum Director for the MSc Risk, Crisis and Resilience Management and MSc Risk and Safety Leadership (DA) programmes.
+She is also a Senior Fellow of the Higher Education Academy (SFHEA), a Fellow of the Security Institute (FSyI), a Fellow of the Institute of Strategic Risk Management (FISRM) and a Security Risk Management Certified Professional (SRMCP).
+In addition, she is also a member of the BSI CAR/1 Continuity and Resilience Committee.

-She has worked with London Fire Brigade, Hampshire Fire and Rescue Service, HEIs and other public and private sector oganisations in the areas of risk and crisis management and decision making.
+She has worked with London Fire Brigade, Hampshire Fire and Rescue Service, Hampshire Constabulary, HEIs and other public and private sector oganisations in the areas of risk and crisis management and decision making.

-She is the Risk and Security Theme representative on the University Global Challenges Research Fund Delivery Group and the interim lead for the combined 'Economy and Business' and 'Policy and Governance' sub-group of the University Resilient Communities Research Centre.
-Sara is also the Subject Group representative on the Faculty Ethics Committee.
+She has served as the Risk and Security Theme representative on the University Global Challenges Research Fund Delivery Group and as the interim lead for the combined 'Economy and Business' and 'Policy and Governance' sub-group of the University Resilient Communities Research Centre.
+Sara also served two terms as the Subject Group representative on the Faculty Ethics Committee.

 Since joining BAL, she has been involved in the development of simulations for crisis management teaching, overseen the development of the two MSc risk courses and gained accreditation for the MSc Risk, Crisis and Resilience Management from the Institute of Risk Management (IRM), giving graduates of the programme GradIRM post-nominals in addition to their degree qualification.